Ugandans vote in contested presidential election | DW | 14.01.2021

 DW's Julius Mugambwa, reporting from Kampala, said there have been delays to the start of voting in the Ugandan capital.

-“The main reason given out was that the biometric system supposed to be used by the electoral commission has also been affected by the internet blackout,” he says
+"The main reason given out was that the biometric system supposed to be used by the electoral commission has also been affected by the internet blackout," he said.

 Mugambwa reported that Wednesday's web shutdown has made it difficult to find out what is happening in other parts of the country.